Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

 \subsubsection{Data Extraction}

-To address the research questions outlined in \S\ref{sec:rqs}, data were systematically extracted from each primary study, following the guidelines by~\citet{kitchenham2007guidelines} We collect general publication information, such as venues and years, alongside specific data fields relevant to answering the research questions.
-To standardise this process, we compose a data extraction form, as shown in Table~\ref{tab:data_extraction}.
-Each data extraction field specifies: \begin{enumerate*}[label=(\arabic*)] \item Data item: the type of information to be extracted; \item Description: a brief explanation of the data item with its possible values to guide extraction; \item RQ: the specific research question the data item aims to address. \end{enumerate*} The outcomes of this process consist of data items and their corresponding extracted values for each primary study.

-To summarise the contribution of the primary studies, three data fields related to the datasets and tools utilised or proposed by the studies are included.
-These contributions are discussed in \S\ref{sec:discussion}.
+To address the RQs outlined in \S\ref{sec:rqs}, we systematically extracted data from each primary study, following guidelines by~\citet{kitchenham2007guidelines}.
+We composed a data extraction form (Table~\ref{tab:data_extraction}), including general publication information and research-question-specific data.
+Additionally, for reproducibility and practical application, we identified testing-relevant datasets and tools referenced in the primary studies.

-For clarity and consistency, the data extraction form was pilot-tested using the initial set of studies (as described in \S\ref{sec:search_evaluation}), as recommended by~\citet{kitchenham2007guidelines}.

-To mitigate bias, all three authors were involved in the data extraction process.
-The first author performed the initial data extraction for all primary studies, and the other two authors collaboratively reviewed the extracted data.
-Any disagreements were discussed and resolved in consensus meetings.
+For clarity and consistency, the data extraction form was pilot-tested with our initial study set (\S\ref{sec:search_evaluation}).
+To mitigate bias, one author extracted data from all primary studies, with the other authors reviewing the results, and any disagreements were resolved through consensus meetings.